ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. In the *Data Source Manager*, click on the *Vector* tab on the left.
 1. In the *Source* section, click on the "..." and navigate to the folder containing your vector data.
-1. Holding down the Shift button on your keyboard while you click, select your *Recreation and Parks Facilities.zip*, *San Francisco Basemap Street Centerlines.zip*, *San Francisco Seismic Hazard Zones.zip*, and *SF Shorelines and Islands.zip*.
+1. Holding down the Shift button on your keyboard while you click, select the *StreetCenterlines.shp*, *SeismicHazardZones.shp*, and *Shoreline.shp*.
 Then click *Open*.
 1. In the *Data Source Manager* click *Add*.

 ### CSV Data